sergiozc/signal-processing-scripts/README.md

 # Image Processing
 At "image-processing/" directory you can find two different macros:
-- A implementation of a JPEG compression
+- An implementation of a JPEG compression
 - Image enhancement and 2D filters

 # DVB-T